-2. The ATO don’t fine you if are due a refund
+2. The ATO will not fine you if are due a refund

-Warning: if you are fined for not lodging, and then you later get a refund, that doesn’t mean you automatically have the fine reversed.
-So it’s always better to be on the front foot with the ATO.
+Warning: if you are fined for not lodging a tax return and then you later get a refund, it doesn’t mean you automatically have the fine reversed, so it’s always better to be on the front foot with the ATO.
 Go to them before they chase you.

-Don’t forget, most employees get refund because employers are supposed to deduct enough tax from your pay.
+Don’t forget, most employees get refunds because employers are supposed to deduct enough tax from your pay.

 3. The ATO negotiate on fines and interest